webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Rules-of-the-Game.md

 >[!note]
 >When NPCs (who have only health) suffer Speed or Intellect damage, normally this is treated the same as Might damage.
 However, the GM or the player has the option to suggest an appropriate alternate effect the NPC suffers a penalty, moves more slowly, is stunned, and so on.

->[!example] The Damage Track
+#### The Damage Track
 As noted above, the damage track has four states: hale, impaired, debilitated, and dead.
 Hale is the normal state for a character: all three stat Pools are at 1 or higher, and the PC has no penalties from harmful conditions.
 When a hale PC takes enough damage to reduce one of their stat Pools to 0, they become impaired.
 Note that a character whose stat Pools are much lower than normal can still be hale.
+##### Impaired
->>**Impaired** is a wounded or injured state.
+>is a wounded or injured state.
 When an impaired character applies Effort, it costs 1 extra point per level applied.
 For example, applying one level of Effort costs 4 points instead of 3, and applying two levels of Effort costs 7 points instead of 5.
->>
+>
->>An impaired character ignores minor and major effect results on their rolls, and they don’t deal as much extra damage in combat with a special roll.
+>An impaired character ignores minor and major effect results on their rolls, and they don’t deal as much extra damage in combat with a special roll.
 In combat, a roll of 17 or higher deals only 1 additional point of damage.
 When an impaired PC takes enough damage to reduce one of their stat Pools to 0, they become debilitated.

->
+##### Debilitated
->>**Debilitated** is a critically injured state.
+ >Debilitated is a critically injured state.
 A debilitated character may not take any actions other than to move (probably crawl) no more than an immediate distance.
 If a debilitated character’s Speed Pool is 0, they can’t move at all.
 When a debilitated PC takes enough damage to reduce a stat Pool to 0, they are dead.
->

 >>[!warning] Dead is dead.
 >>The damage track allows you to know how far from death you are.
 If you’re hale, you’re three steps from death.
 If you’re impaired, you’re two steps from death.
 If you’re debilitated, you are only one small step from death’s door.

->[!example]  Recovering Points in a Pool
+####  Recovering Points in a Pool
->After losing or spending points in a Pool, you recover those points by resting.
+After losing or spending points in a Pool, you recover those points by resting.
 You can’t increase a Pool past its maximum by resting—just back to its normal level.
 Any extra points gained go away with no effect.
 The amount of points you recover from a rest, and how long each rest takes, depends on how many times you have rested so far that day.

->When you rest, make a recovery roll.
+When you rest, make a recovery roll.
 To do this, roll a d6 and add your tier.
 You recover that many points, and you can divide them among your stat Pools however you wish.
 For example, if your recovery roll is 4 and you’ve lost 4 points of Might and 2 points of Speed, you can recover 4 points of Might, or 2 points of Might and 2 points of Speed, or any other combination adding up to 4 points.

->>The first time you rest each day, it takes only a few seconds to catch your breath.
+>The first time you rest each day, it takes only a few seconds to catch your breath.
 If you rest this way in the middle of an encounter, it takes one action on your turn.

->
->>The second time you rest each day, you must rest for ten minutes to make a recovery roll.
+>The second time you rest each day, you must rest for ten minutes to make a recovery roll.
 The third time you rest each day, you must rest for one hour to make a recovery roll.
 The fourth time you rest each day, you must rest for ten hours to make a recovery roll (usually, this occurs when you stop for the day to eat and sleep).

->
->>After that much rest, it’s assumed to be a new day, so the next time you rest, it takes only a few seconds.
+>After that much rest, it’s assumed to be a new day, so the next time you rest, it takes only a few seconds.
 The next rest takes ten minutes, then one hour, and so on, in a cycle.

->
->>If you haven’t rested yet that day and you take a lot of damage in a fight, you could rest a few seconds (regaining 1d6 points + 1 point per tier) and then immediately rest for ten minutes (regaining another 1d6 points + 1 point per tier).
+>If you haven’t rested yet that day and you take a lot of damage in a fight, you could rest a few seconds (regaining 1d6 points + 1 point per tier) and then immediately rest for ten minutes (regaining another 1d6 points + 1 point per tier).
 Thus, in one full day of doing nothing but resting, you could recover 4d6 points + 4 points per tier.
->

 >Each character chooses when to make recovery rolls.
 If a party of five PCs rests for ten minutes because two of them want to make recovery rolls, the others don’t have to make rolls at that time.
 Later in the day, those three can decide to rest for ten minutes and make recovery rolls.
->
+ ##### Recovery Roll Table
 >| Recovery Roll        | Rest Time Needed |
 >|----------------------|------------------|
 >| First recovery roll  | One action       |